Masoor Dal | Whole Brown Lentil Curry

 • Press the manual or pressure cook mode on high pressure for 12-13 minutes.

-• Once the instant pot beep, let the pressure release naturally.
+• Once the instant pot beeps, let the pressure release naturally.

 • Serve hot with steamed rice, roti, naan or paratha.